 There’s more you can do to get additional exposure on Pinterest.
 Keywords play a major role in getting discovered, so make sure to use them in product titles, descriptions, tags and even image fields.
 Take advantage of the words that your customers would use in searching for your product.
 Reference properties like material, color, pattern, and brand.

-Product titles are the most important descriptor and Pinterest filters products based on this field.
+Product titles are the most important as Pinterest filters products based on this field.
 Avoid promotional phrases like “free shipping” or risk getting blocked.
 Also, because Pinterest prohibits alcohol, drugs and firearm sales, avoid any reference to these topics.
 Their algorithms are not that sophisticated and phrases like “champagned-colored” may also cause a product to be blocked.

 Pay Attention to Pinterest Analytics